chrisballinger/prosody-modules/mod_auth_ldap/README.markdown

-  ldap\_rootdn     The distinguished name to auth against                                                                                 `"" (anonymous)` ldap\_password   Password for rootdn                                                                                                    `""` ldap\_filter     Search filter, with `$user` and `$host` substituded for user- and hostname                                             `"(uid=$user)"` ldap\_scope      Search scope. other values: "base" and "subtree"                                                                       `"onelevel"` ldap\_tls        Enable TLS (StartTLS) to connect to LDAP (can be true or false).
+  ldap\_rootdn     The distinguished name to auth against                                                                                 `"" (anonymous)` ldap\_password   Password for rootdn                                                                                                    `""` ldap\_filter     Search filter, with `$user` and `$host` substituded for user- and hostname                                             `"(uid=$user)"` ldap\_scope      Search scope. other values: "base" and "onelevel"                                                                      `"subtree"` ldap\_tls        Enable TLS (StartTLS) to connect to LDAP (can be true or false).
 The non-standard 'LDAPS' protocol is not supported.   `false` ldap\_mode       How passwords are validated.                                                                                           `"bind"`